CiaranOMara/Contributing/CONTRIBUTING.md

 To submit your package, follow these steps:

-1. Announce your package on the BioJulia Gitter channel.
+1. Introduce yourself and your package on the BioJulia Gitter channel.
 2. At this point maintainers will reach out to mentor and vouch for you and your package.
 They will:
   1. Discuss with you a suitable name.
   2. Help you ensure the the package is up to standard, and meets the code and contribution guidelines described on this site.